jamesyoung-15/Mini-Robot-Cleaner/README.md

 - STM32 connects to LCD through FSMC for display and touch screen, communicates to ESP8266 through UART, connects to motor driver and ultrasonic sensors through GPIO, LM35 with ADC.

+- Also used compiler optimization and removed certain parts of library (otherwise LVGL library is too large)

 ## Repo Folder Structure
 - [Project](./Project/) contains the main project code that was used in CubeIDE